 Community Presentation Request

-PCOA’s expert staff offer a variety of informational and educational presentations to our community, at no cost.
-View our menu of offerings below and complete the form to request a presentation for your team, company or group.
-We appreciate a minimum of 4 weeks’ notice to schedule your presentation.
+PCOA’s expert staff offers a variety of informational and educational presentations to our community, at no cost.
+View our menu of offerings below and complete the form to request a presentation for your team, company, or group.
+We would appreciate a minimum of four weeks’ notice to schedule your presentation.
+We will do our best to fulfill your request, but we cannot guarantee availability.

 PCOA Presentation Options